 Draw up a written contract to protect both your interests.

 Keep a regular dialogue with your overseas partners.
-Even if it is just a monthly call to find out about trading performance, it will help you to keep in touch with market developments.
+Even if it’s just a monthly call to find out about trading performance, it will help you to keep in touch with market developments.

 It’s a good idea to regularly ask about current market conditions, competitor activity and any feedback from customers and potential customers.

 Check whether your business partner has any questions for you.

 Regularly monitor their performance against your benchmarks.
 Look for the causes of any problems, and for opportunities to further grow sales together.

 Your marketing and promotion must reflect the preferences, buying habits and cultural influences of your customers in each market you sell to.

 Bear in mind that business behaviour may be different overseas.
 For example, business people in France are often more formal than in the UK.